FirstEverTech/FirstEverTech/README.md

     </td>
     <td width="70%" style="border: none; vertical-align: top; padding: 0px 0;">
       <strong>Universal Intel Chipset Device Updater (2025)</strong><br>
       I built an advanced, security‑focused tool that automatically detects your Intel hardware and installs the latest official chipset INF files with enterprise‑grade safety measures.
 Intel's official Chipset Device Software has evolved over 25 years into a complex, bloated package.
-My tool simplifies the process by automatically detecting and installing only the INF files your system actually needs — nothing more, nothing less.
+My tool simplifies the process by automatically detecting and installing only the INF files for your system.
      </td>
   </tr>
   <!-- Adobe AVX2 Patch (2025) -->